Quantum jump metrology in a two-cavity network: A two-mode cavity network with quantum feedback

 with $ M_{00}(\Delta t )$ given in Eq.~(\ref{M0}).
-We now have a complete toolbox for modelling quantum trajectories within this system through piecewise evolution of the system, as suggested by standard quantum jump methods \cite{Reset,Molmer,Carmichael}.
+Specifically, we assume that the cavity field freely decays in the time interval of size $\Delta t$, but is first displaced by the feedback.
+So long as $\Delta t$ is sufficiently small, i.e.~as long as $\Delta t \ll \kappa |\alpha_i|^2$ as specified above, the exact moment of the feedback pulse does not significantly change the evolution of the system.
+We now have a complete toolbox for modelling quantum trajectories through piecewise evolution of the system, as suggested by standard quantum jump methods \cite{Reset,Molmer,Carmichael}.